Archived News & Events

 - November 19, 2021

 - Institute faculty members Drs.
-Christina Prather and Robert Turner spoke at this webinar hosted in partnership with the Alzheimer's Association and the NFL Alumni Association.
+Christina Prather and Robert Turner spoke at the webinar, The Heart of His Story: Male Caregiver Perspective in the Dementia Journey, hosted in partnership with the Alzheimer's Association and the NFL Alumni Association.
 A panel of male caregivers for those living with dementia spoke about their experiences with caregiving, including their burdens, blessings, and lessons learned.

 - November 17, 2021